temporalio/documentation/docs/cli/index.md

 The Temporal CLI has the capability to auto-complete commands.

-Running `temporal completion SHELL` will output the related completion SHELL code.
+Running `temporal completion SHELL` outputs the related completion SHELL code.

 ### zsh auto-completion